 Even so, the CMA exam has a slightly lower pass rate, at roughly 45% passing the two parts, collectively, while half (~50%) or better pass each section of the CPA exam.

 All CMA candidates have three years to pass both parts of the exam.
-The time period will begin with the date of your entry into the CMA program.
+The period will begin with the date of your entry into the CMA program.

 The CPA and CMA Exams Overlap